LANGTANG AND GOSAIKUNDA TREK:

 ACCOMMODATION AND MEALS

-The Langtang and Gosaikunda Trek is a lodge trek.
+This Langtang and Gosaikunda Trek is a lodge trek.
 Consequently, you will sleep and eat meals in local lodges along the trail.
 The quality of the lodges on the Langtang portion of the trek are comparable to those on the Annapurna treks.
 However, the lodges on the Gosaikunda portion are slightly more basic but, still, clean.
 Meals are also varied with many options including rice with veggies, noodles, local breads etc. Read our article about food options on Lodge treks in Nepal.

 BEST SEASON

-Like most treks in Nepal, the best seasons for the Langtang and Gosaikunda Lakes trek are Spring (March-May) and Autumn (October-November).
+The best seasons for the Langtang and Gosaikunda Lakes trek are Spring (March-May) and Autumn (October-November).
 Additionally, it is also possible to do this trek in December.
 Furthermore, while it will be cold (-20C/-4F), it is possible to do the Langtang section of the trek even in the Winter months of January and February too.

 TREK RATING